namespaceciel/ciellab/README.md

 #### 2. We don't support incomplete types, since we need to verify whether T is trivially copyable throughout the entire class.

 #### 3. Proposal P1144 supported.
-We provide an `is_trivially_relocatable` trait, which defaults to `std::is_trivially_move_constructible`.
+We provide an `is_trivially_relocatable` trait, which defaults to `std::is_trivially_copyable`.
 You can partially specialize this trait for specific classes.
 When it comes to operations like expansions, insertions, and deletions, we will use `memcpy` or `memmove` for trivially relocatable objects.

 Most types in C++ are trivially relocatable, except for those that have self references.